BAC TSR-2: Tactical nuclear weapons

 A drawback of carrying WE.177 on external pylons was a limitation due to aerodynamic heating of the bomb's casing.
-WE.177A was limited to a maximum carriage time of five minutes at Mach 1.15 at low level on TSR-2, otherwise the bomb's temperature would rise above its permitted maximum.
+WE.177A was limited to a maximum carriage time of five minutes at Mach 1.15 at low level on TSR-2; otherwise the bomb's temperature would rise above its permitted maximum.
 This would impose a severe operational restriction on TSR-2, as the aircraft was designed for Mach 1+ cruise at this height.

-Nuclear stand-off missiles were also proposed for the TSR-2 early in development but not proceeded with.
-These included an air-launched development of the Blue Water missile, carried underwing, or semi-recessed in the bomb bay, and an air-launched ballistic missile, referred to as Grand Slam, with a warhead derived from that intended for the Skybolt missile, and a range of 100 nmi.
-Conventional missiles were catered for instead, with the design originally centring on use of the AGM-12 Bullpup, then moving on to favour the French AS-30 before settling on the new OR.1168 missile (which would become the TV-guided AJ-168 Martel).
+Nuclear stand-off missiles were also proposed for the TSR-2 early in development but were not proceeded with.
+These included an air-launched development of the Blue Water missile — carried underwing or semi-recessed in the bomb bay — and an air-launched ballistic missile referred to as Grand Slam with a warhead derived from that intended for the Skybolt missile and a range of 100 nmi.
+Conventional missiles were catered for instead, with the design originally centring on use of the AGM-12 Bullpup, moving on to favour the French AS-30, then settling on the new OR.1168 missile (which would become the TV-guided AJ-168 Martel).

 After the cancellation of the TSR-2, the RAF eventually filled the tactical strike requirement using McDonnell F-4 Phantom IIs with US dual-key nuclear weapons, but continued their attempts to get the 10 kt limit lifted.
-Development of WE.177A was delayed by several years due to the Atomic Weapons Research Establishment (AWRE) at Aldermaston being inundated with work on other warhead developments.
-AWRE workload eased after completion of the Polaris missile warheads and work was able to resume on the WE.177A, deliveries to the RAF beginning in late 1971 for deployment on Buccaneers of RAF Germany, a year after WE.177A deliveries to the Royal Navy.
-Approval for high-yield tactical weapons was eventually gained in 1970 and, by 1975, the RAF had WE.177C, which at almost 200 kt was a weapon very similar to what they had planned for the TSR-2 in 1959.
+Development of WE.177A was delayed by several years because the Atomic Weapons Research Establishment (AWRE) at Aldermaston was inundated with work on other warhead developments.
+AWRE workload eased after completion of the Polaris missile warheads and work was able to resume on the WE.177A; deliveries to the RAF began in late 1971 for deployment on Buccaneers of RAF Germany, a year after WE.177A deliveries to the Royal Navy.
+Approval for high-yield tactical weapons was eventually gained in 1970, and by 1975 the RAF had WE.177C, which at almost 200 kt was a weapon very similar to what they had planned for the TSR-2 in 1959.

 Design

-Throughout 1959, English Electric (EE) and Vickers worked on combining the best of both designs in order to put forward a joint design with a view to having an aircraft flying by 1963, while also working on merging the companies under the umbrella of the British Aircraft Corporation.
+Throughout 1959, English Electric (EE) and Vickers worked on combining the best of both designs to propose a joint design with a view to having an aircraft flying by 1963, while also working on merging the companies under the umbrella of the British Aircraft Corporation.
 EE had put forward a delta winged design and Vickers, a swept wing on a long fuselage.
 The EE wing, born of their greater supersonic experience, was judged superior to Vickers, while the Vickers fuselage was preferred.
 In effect, the aircraft would be built 50/50: Vickers the front half, EE the rear.